Algebraic cocompleteness and finitary functors: Introduction

 \section{Introduction}

-\footnote{$^*$Supported by the Grant Agency of the Czech Republic under the Grant 19-00902S.} The importance of terminal coalgebras of endofunctor $F$ was clearly demonstrated by Rutten \cite{R}: for state-based systems whose state-object lies in a category $\ck$ and whose dynamic is described by $F$ the terminal coalgebras $\nu F$ collects behaviors of individual states.
+\footnote{$^*$Supported by the Grant Agency of the Czech Republic under the Grant 19-00902S.} The importance of terminal coalgebras for an endofunctor $F$ was clearly demonstrated by Rutten \cite{R}: for state-based systems whose state-objects lie in a category $\ck$ and whose dynamics are described by $F$, the terminal coalgebra $\nu F$ collects behaviors of individual states.
 And given a system $A$ the unique coalgebra homomorphism from $A$ to $\nu F$ assigns to every state its behavior.
-However, not every endofunctor posseses a terminal coalgebra.
+However, not every endofunctor has a terminal coalgebra.
 Analogously, an initial algebra $\mu F$ need not exist.

-Freyd \cite{F} introduced the concept of an algebraicly complete category $\ck$: this means that every endofunctor has an initial algebra.
-We dualize this, and call $\ck$ algebraicly cocomplete if every endofunctor has a terminal coalgebra.
-We prove below that for every uncountable, regular cardinal $\lambda$ the category
+Freyd \cite{F} introduced the concept of an algebraically complete category: this means that every endofunctor has an initial algebra.
+More than a decade prior to Freyd's lecture Trnkov\'a proved that the category $\Set_{\leq \aleph_0}$ of countable sets and mappings is algebraically complete \cite{T}, Thm.2.
+This has inspired Koubek and the author to prove that for every cardinal $\lambda$ the categories